2009–10 Persebaya Surabaya season

-In the 2009-10 season, Persebaya qualified for the Indonesia Super League as a promoted team after defeating PSMS Medan in the Play-off round.
+In the 2009-10 season, Persebaya Surabaya qualified for the Indonesia Super League as a promoted team after defeating PSMS Medan in the Play-off round.

-Persebaya was officially relegated from Indonesia Super League on August 8, 2010, after deciding not to attend and losing a "walkover" (WO) with a score of 3–0 against Persik Kediri.
+Persebaya Surabaya was officially relegated from Indonesia Super League on August 8, 2010, after deciding not to attend and losing a "walkover" (WO) with a score of 3–0 against Persik Kediri.

-Disappointed with PSSI and the Indonesia Super League operator, and wanting significant changes in the Indonesian football league, Persebaya decided to leave the official competition and play in the breakaway league, the Liga Primer Indonesia, in the next season.
+Disappointed with PSSI and the Indonesia Super League operator, and wanting significant changes in the Indonesian football league, Persebaya Surabaya decided to leave the official competition and play in the breakaway league, the Liga Primer Indonesia, in the next season.

+On October 14, 2010, a historic moment occurred when the management of PT Persebaya Indonesia signed a Memorandum of Understanding (MoU) transferring the management of the club to the Indonesian Premier League (LPI) consortium, namely PT Pengelola Persebaya Indonesia (PT PPI), so that the club could operate independently without using local government funds.

 Season overview

 Persebaya was officially relegated on August 8, 2010, after deciding not to attend and losing a "walkover" (WO) with a score of 3–0 against Persik Kediri in a postponed match at the Gelora Sriwijaya Stadium, Palembang.
 Persebaya's management decided not to attend because they had previously objected to the August 8 schedule.
 The reason is that the schedule has been postponed three times due to problems with the match organizer.
 In addition, Persebaya was declared to have won 3-0 because Persik was considered to have failed to hold the match.